-Jattu Trust is to set up a cadre of 3,500 master farmers in AP’s Vizianagaram district and develop strong farmer’s institutions to facilitate sustainable livelihoods.
-There also will be campaigns and communication material on natural farming.
+Jattu Trust is building-up a cadre of 3,500 master farmers in AP’s Vizianagaram district and develops strong farmer’s institutions to facilitate sustainable livelihoods.
+The programme is backed up by the campaigns and communication material on natural farming.

-Kovel Foundation is to train 6,800 master farmers, integrate natural farming with tribal livelihoods, engage tribals specialising in forest produce and build farmers’ institutions for marketing.
-The plan is also to develop business plans that support market linkages.
-Across 5 districts of Andra Pradesh - Visakhapatnam, Chittoor, East Godavari, West Godavari, Kurnool.
+Kovel Foundation is training 6,800 master farmers, integrating natural farming with tribal livelihoods, engaging tribals specialising in forest produce and building farmers’ institutions for marketing.
+The programme is also developing business plans that support market linkages.
+Across 5 districts of Andra Pradesh - Visakhapatnam, Chittoor, East Godavari, West Godavari and Kurnool.

-RySS boosts income and yields of 500,000 farm households across AP by cutting risks and cultivation costs through climate-resilient zero budget natural farming (CRZBNF).
-Farmers to turn into community resource persons, actively take up marketing, water and infrastructure management.
-A Technical Support Unit will be embedded within RySS to extend CRZBNF within and outside the state.
+RySS is boosting the income and yields of 500,000 farm households across AP by cutting risks and cultivation costs through climate-resilient zero budget natural farming (CRZBNF).
+Farmers to turn into the Community Resource Persons, actively take up marketing, water and infrastructure management.
+A Technical Support Unit has also been embedded within RySS to extend CRZBNF within and outside the state.

-WASSAN will help small and marginal farmers across Andhra Pradesh adapt to climate variability through the adoption of integrated farming systems to bolster the practice of climate resilient zero budget natural farming (CRZBNF).
+WASSAN is helping small and marginal farmers across Andhra Pradesh through adaption to climate variability through the adoption of integrated farming systems to bolster the practice of climate resilient zero budget natural farming (CRZBNF).
 It will leverage resources from and mainstream integrated farming systems within government departmental programmes.